SimonBiggs/ipython-geant4-linac/README.md

 Note, the methods outlined below will likely use upwards of 2 GB of data and about 1-2 hours computer time.

+If you have any trouble getting this to work first try running `docker pull simonbiggs/geant4-examples` in case I have released an update.
+If you are still having trouble then feel free to [contact me](mailto:mail@simonbiggs.net) I am more than happy to help.

 Windows 7/8
 ===========